raulviana/open-cx-t3g2-codynamics/docs/CoDynamics_DevelopmentReport.md

 We discussed about the best programming aproach.
 In order to develop fast and easily to both Android and IOS platforms, and also to facilitate the eventual open-cx integration, we decided that the best option available was Flutter/Dart.

 We opted with Firebase initially because it's a very easy and fast persistent system to configure, and eventually, if needed, we could switch to the open-cx internal server.

 ---

+## Implementation

+This section describes each product iteration alongside with the user stories associated with them.

+In addition to the description of each product iteration, we are going to leave links to the issues representing the user stories associated with each iteration.
+Also, we created release tags to our GitHub repository for every sprint to maintain a projects running sample at that specific moment, that contains the features already developed and considered done.
+This way also allows for easier access to the status of the project by the end of each iteration.

+### First Iteraction

+On the first iteration, we started to dedicate some time to discuss the most prominent differences between online and non-online events.
+We concluded that we could try to develop an application that would mimic the interactions taken on a non-online event coffee-break in an online one.

+We concluded that the Flutter/Dart framework and language would be the better development option because it allows developing to Android and IOS at the same time, and it would make a possible integration with the ***open-cx*** project also easier.

+---
 ## Test